10 Benefits of Personal Colour Analysis

 You know how some women can seem to shrink into themselves as they age?
 This is that effect.
 You are diminished by the colour.

 Your colours will do the opposite.
 You come forward in them, you look present, strong, and powerful.
-Which you are, so why let your colour lie about you?
+Which you are, so why let the colours you wear lie about you?

 2. Don’t look like everybody else